-Key priorities for the Company include revenue management, innovation, distribution cost management and productivity.
+Key priorities for the Company include revenue management, innovation and beverage portfolio expansion, distribution cost management and productivity.

 Revenue Management

 Revenue management requires a strategy which reflects consideration for pricing of brands and packages within product categories and channels, as well as highly effective working relationships with customers and disciplined fact-based decision-making.
 Revenue management has been and continues to be a key performance driver which has significant impact on the Company's results of operations.